-Once our bellies are suitably filled, we make the short drive into downtown Athens, a bustling amalgam of boutiques, restaurants, music venues and coffee shops.
+Once our bellies are suitably filled, we make the short drive into downtown Athens, GA, a bustling amalgam of boutiques, restaurants, music venues and coffee shops.
 Mirroring the university community, there’s something here for every style and taste, whether you’re a former sorority girl with a weakness for monogrammed everything or a free-spirited bohemian reeking of patchouli.

 We also make the holy music pilgrimage to Wuxtry Records (197 E. Clayton).
 Generations of students have bought and sold their albums, CDs and cassette tapes here and thanks to the legions of local students and struggling musicians with a constant need for beer money, the music selection at Wuxtry is outrageously good.
 It’s no surprise Rolling Stone named Wuxtry one of the top 25 record shops in the country.